mechaniqe/mechaniqe/README.md

 ### Hi there 👋
-My name is **Sahin**, I am **Game Producer** and **Lead Unity Developer** at **DynamicBox**.
-We're a small indie studio, mostly dealing with work-for-hire work (we've got a couple internal projects up and coming :sunglasses:). **Unity** is the main engine we're using, so I'll try to share some of the tools we build out in the process.
+My name is **Sahin**, I am **Founder**, **Game Producer** and **Lead Unity Developer** of **DynamicBox**.
+We're a small indie studio, mostly dealing with work-for-hire work (we've got a couple internal projects up and coming :sunglasses:). **Unity** is the main engine we're using, so I'll try to share some of the tools we build out (along with stuff we've learnt from others from the community) in the process.

-- 🔭 I’m currently working on **Werewolf Heroes** social deduction multiplayer game, coming to iOS and Android
+- 🔭 I’m currently working on **Werewolf Heroes** - a social deduction multiplayer game, coming to iOS and Android
 - 🌱 I’m experimenting with **Unreal engine**, but way to go...
-- 📫 The best way to reach me is through Twitter.
+- 📫 The best way to reach me is through **Twitter**.
 Hint: My username is the same there.
+- 💬 I've been experimenting with quite a lot of **latest Unity tech** (SRPs, Shader Graph, VFX Graph, DOTS, etc.), so (if the overloaded schedule allows) I'll be glad to show in the correct direction.

 <!--
 **mechaniqe/mechaniqe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.